househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 jobs substantially.

 ## Challenges

+There are several challenges when integrating Elasticsearch into the architecture:

 * Documents made up of data from multiple ActiveRecord models
 * Synchronizing changes from one model to documents of another model